ap-atul/wavelets/README.md

 # Wavelets
 Python implementation of the Fast Wavelet Transform (FWT) on 1D, 2D, and 3D(soon) input signals/data.
-The common wavelets like Haar, and Daubechies is available.
+The common wavelets like Haar, and Daubechies is available, along with 60+ wavelets.

-The code is according to the software development process, so hopefully its user-friendly or dev-friendly
+The code is according to the software development process, so hopefully its user-friendly or dev-friendly.

 ## Introduction
 The simple Wavelet Transform is given by the formula